fbpx

 In our Safety Management Systems (SMS) Principles and Applications course, you will have learnt how to implement and assess a basic SMS.
 Building on those foundations, in this advanced course, you will develop the skills and knowledge to competently evaluate the effectiveness of an organisation’s SMS.

-This course draws on the ICAO SMS Framework, EASA OR.GEN.200 Rules and UK CAA SMS Guidance Material, along with case studies, experiences and observations from the UK CAA’s current oversight activities.
+This course draws on the ICAO Annex 19 & Doc 9859 SMS Framework, EASA Management System Rules and UK CAA SMS Guidance Material, along with case studies, experiences and observations from the UK CAA’s current oversight activities.
 You will benefit from the latest thinking on SMS, examples of best practice and the latest regulatory changes and policies towards SMS, delivered by UK CAA experts.

 This training course is highly interactive and uses group activities and discussion to help develop your Safety Management skills.

-This course is suitable for regulatory personnel within a National Aviation Authority (NAA) / Government Department and for Safety Managers or those within a similar role who want to assess the effectiveness of their own SMS, as well as that of their contracted organisations.
+This course is suitable for regulatory personnel within a National Aviation Authority (NAA) / Government Department and for Responsible Managers in organisations or those within a similar role who want to assess the effectiveness or / and compliance of their own SMS, as well as that of their contracted organisations.

 This training course will include the following topics: